 Jupiter's moons aren't the cold, dead worlds the experts expected.

 Voyager scientists thought Jupiter's moons would be cold, dead worlds.
 They were amazed when the first close-up images from the spacecraft revealed four moons, each different from the next.
 The probes were launched in 1977.

 Voyager 1 is a 722-kilogram (1,592 lb) space probe launched by NASA on September 5, 1977 to study the outer Solar System.
-Operating for 36 years, 7 months and 10 days as of 15 April 2014, the spacecraft communicates with the Deep Space Network to receive routine commands and return data.
-At a distance of about 127.22 AU (1.903×1010 km) from the Earth as of 15 April 2014, it is the farthest human-made object from Earth.
+Operating for 36 years, 9 months and 23 days as of 28 June 2014, the spacecraft communicates with the Deep Space Network to receive routine commands and return data.
+At a distance of about 127.44 AU (1.906×1010 km) from the Earth as of June 27, 2014, it is the farthest spacecraft from Earth.

 The primary mission ended on November 20, 1980, after encounters with the Jovian system in 1979 and the Saturnian system in 1980.
 It was the first probe to provide detailed images of the two planets and their moons.
 As part of the Voyager program, like its sister craft Voyager 2, the spacecraft is in an extended mission to locate and study the regions and boundaries of the outer heliosphere, and finally to begin exploring the interstellar medium.